zapredelom/storage_problem/README.md

     price NUMERIC (5,2) NOT NULL,
     expiration_date  VARCHAR(100) NOT NULL
 );``` command to create table

 start redis-server

 navigate to `application.properties` file and change *redis port* and *host*: if you started *redis-server* on same machine, set value of *host* to *localhost*

-to start web application execute ` uwsgi --ini configs/NginX/uwsgi.ini  --venv=/home/azatmanukyan/PycharmProjects/storage_problem/venv/` command in  terminal to start worker application which is responsible vor data ingestion into postgress, execute `celery -A storage_problem worker --loglevel=info  --concurrency=1` command.
+to start web application execute ` uwsgi --ini configs/NginX/uwsgi.ini  --venv=<project full path>/venv/` command in  terminal to start worker application which is responsible vor data ingestion into postgress, execute `celery -A storage_problem worker --loglevel=info  --concurrency=1` command.

 at this point you should be able to run application( if i'm not missing anything)